So, you’re planning on using a Dutch rental agency? First things first, welcome to the Netherlands! Also welcome to the wonderful world of renting.

 Costs for this are only €25 for a person wanting to take them to tribunal, and significantly more for a company.
 The Huurcommissie’s job is to handle these complaints and they can vary from poor maintenance, unknown charges or unfair rental cost and more.
 This is mainly used for people who have social housing, however others can apply to use the service.

 if this service isn’t for you, then you can get a lawyer to sort it for you.
 Prices vary for this service, so it’s worth weighing the pros and cons before going down this route.
 Tenants have many rights in the Netherlands, so rest assured that it’s probably going to be sorted (and sorted well).

 Here are just 7 ways to help you with dealing with a Dutch rental agency in the Netherlands.
-Have any more personal tips about using a Dutch rental agency that you want to share with us?
-Let us know in the comments!
+Have any more personal tips about using a rental agency that you want to share with us?
+Tell us your thoughts in the comments!

 Feature Image: epicantus/Pixabay